Peupx/Peupx/README.md

 ###

-<p align="left">Hello, my name's Pedro Saraiva, I am a software developer from Brazil and I love learning new stuff!<br><br>- 🔭 Analysis and System Development student<br>- 📚 I'm currently learning C++ and Python<br>- ⚡ In my free time I like to design websites</p>
+<p align="left">Hello, my name's Pedro Saraiva, I am a software developer from Brazil and I love learning new stuff! <br><br>"My goal as a software developer is to transform complex ideas into functional software solutions."<br><br>- 📙I am a Analysis and System Development student<br>- 📚 I'm currently learning C++ and Python, and how to use them to make softwares<br>- ⚡ In my free time I like to take some time off just to relax</p>

 ###